rgruesbeck/imgHorde/README.md

 # ImgHorde
 - Server that stores images to IPFS and disk.
-- Images content addressable by IPFS hash or sha256.
+- Images are content addressable by IPFS hash or sha256.

 ## Routes
 ### POST /images "store image"